Neurodiversity Support Advising

 Neurodiversity is the neurological differences among people.
 Neurodiversity is a strength and contributes to our experiences in the world.
-At Student Wellness Services, neurodiversity support is wellness support for Autistic students and those who are exploring their identity around neurodiversity and autism.
+At Student Wellness Services, neurodiversity support is wellness support for students and those who are exploring their identity around neurodiversity.
+Some students may or may not identify with ADHD, autism, dyslexia, or learning challenges.
 Neurodiversity is a broad topic with new and emerging information.
 If you have any questions or concerns regarding this topic or would like to discuss further, we would love to hear from you.

 How we support students:

 - Find positive ways to cope

 - Improve personal functioning

 - Enhance your strengths

 - Increase confidence in your academic ability